Basic Microsoft Windows 3.x troubleshooting

 - Close any programs that are running in the background, information about doing this can be found in document CHTSR.

 - Run Microsoft Scandisk and Defrag on the computer.
-Additional information and help with these commands can be found on our scandisk page and our defrag page.
+Additional information and help with these commands can be found on our scandisk overview and our defrag overview.

 - Delete all the temporary files and any scandisk error files.
 From the MS- DOS prompt C:\> Type del *.tmp to delete all temporary files, also type del *.chk.
 Once the files have been deleted, type cd\dos to get into the DOS directory and delete the *.tmp and *.chk files like was done earlier.
 Finally, type cd\windows to get into the Windows directory and delete the *.tmp and *.chk files like was done earlier.